hcoco1/hcoco1-resume/src/content/portfolio/expenses.md

 ## Overview

-This project is a **personal expense and income tracker application** designed to help users manage their finances effectively, including:
+This project is a **personal expense and income tracker application** built with **Claude Code** as my coding partner.
+I did not write the code by hand — I defined the product, the data model, and the user flows, and Claude Code implemented them under my direction.

+The application supports:

 * Tracking expenses and income by categories
-* Real-time dashboard with summaries and charts
+* A real-time dashboard with summaries and charts
 * Filtering by period, category, and currency
-* Sharing and exporting data (CSV/JSON/Web Share API)
+* Sharing and exporting data (CSV / JSON / Web Share API)
 * Multi-language support (English, Español, Nederlands)
 * Theme customization with 29 DaisyUI themes
-* Admin panel for user management
+* An admin panel for user management
 * PWA features for offline access

-The app is built using **React 18 + Vite** on the frontend and **Supabase** for authentication and database, with full internationalization and theming support.
+The app runs on **React 18 + Vite** with **Supabase** for authentication, database, and real-time subscriptions.

+This is part of a new stage in my work: learning how to design and ship full-stack web applications by collaborating with Claude Code instead of writing every line myself.

 ---